 "The air never more calm, the sky never more fair; everything in all imaginable tranquility," he wrote.

-Then in Boston at 10:45 pm there was heard 'a horrid rumbling like the noise of many coaches together driving on the paved stones with the utmost rapidity.'
+Then in Boston at 10:45 pm people hear 'a horrid rumbling like the noise of many coaches together driving on the paved stones with the utmost rapidity.'
 Along with the noise came a most awful trembling of the earth that rocked houses.
 Smaller things fell down both inside and outside, reported Mather.

 Four or five shocks followed the first one, the last of which came between 5 am and 6 am.